Carrier IQ: Updates

 Carrier IQ is the consumer advocate to the mobile operator, explaining what works and what does not work.
 Three of the main complaints we hear from mobile device users are (1) dropped calls, (2) poor customer service, and (3) having to constantly recharge the device.
 Our software allows operators to figure out why problems are occurring, why calls are dropped, and how to extend the life of the battery.
 When a user calls to complain about a problem, our software helps operators' customer service to more quickly identify the specific issue with the phone."

 There has been debate whether Carrier IQ software actually sends the collected data in real time or if it is stored on the phone and only gets read out later.
 The company clearly states on its web page that its software is able to provide real-time data: "Carrier IQ's Mobile Service Intelligence solution eliminates guesswork by automatically providing accurate, real-time data direct from the source – your customers' handsets.".

-In February 2012, TelecomTV, in association with Carrier IQ, filmed a panel discussion/debate titled, 'The Data Dilemma' and addressing the question: Do operators collect user data for the benefit of their customer or for their own commercial and financial betterment?
+In February 2012, TelecomTV, in association with Carrier IQ, filmed a titled, 'The Data Dilemma' and addressing the question: Do operators collect user data for the benefit of their customer or for their own commercial and financial betterment?
 Participants in the videotaped panel discussion were Mike Short, Vice President, Telefónica Europe; Dean Bubley, Founder, Disruptive Analysis; Charlotte Patric, Principal Analyst, Gartner; and Martyn Warwick, Moderator, TelecomTV.

 On May 8, 2012, Carrier IQ appointed a Chief Privacy Officer: Magnolia Mobley, formerly Verizon's Lead Privacy Counsel.
 This news spurred a new round of articles and discussions about privacy in mobile communications.